From WebLab Wiki

 The rational for the annotators creation is to simplify the process of adding and retrieving properties on WebLab resources.
 For example, WebLab users deserve an easy way to set and get title on a document.

-For a long lime we had to use helper this way:
+For the moment, one must use helper this way:

-In Java, SoapFault are mapped automatically to Java Exceptions, so it seems to be easy to throw a correct SoapFault, but be careful:
+In Java, SoapFault are mapped automatically to Java Exceptions, so it seems to be easy to throw a correct SoapFault, but be carefull:

 - the SoapFault detail element is not automatically generated